Sinrai/GTA_2023_Project/README.md

 # NETworks

-*NETworks* is a application to collect, analyze and visualize cellular network coverage.
+*NETworks* is a application to collect, analyze and visualize cellular network coverage data.

 ## Folder structure